ManimCommunity/manim/README.md

 However, please note that Manim is currently undergoing a major refactor.
 In general, contributions implementing new features will not be accepted in this period.
-The contribution guide may become out of date; we highly recommend joining our [Discord server](https://www.manim.community/discord/) to discuss any potential contributions and keep up to date with the latest developments.
+The contribution guide may become outdated quickly; we highly recommend joining our [Discord server](https://www.manim.community/discord/) to discuss any potential contributions and keep up to date with the latest developments.